ckrowland/markets/README.md

 # Basic Markets
-Visually simulate markets of basic consumers and producers Built on [zig-gamedev](https://github.com/michal-z/zig-gamedev/).
+Visually simulate markets of basic consumers and producers.
+Built on [zig-gamedev](https://github.com/michal-z/zig-gamedev/).
 Download from the latest release or build from source.